jsh9/muff/release/WINDOWS.md

 ## What the script does

-1. Installs Python virtual environment and maturin
+1. Uses Anaconda's Python environment and installs maturin
 2. Adds Windows Rust targets (MSVC preferred, GNU fallback)
 3. Builds Python wheels and standalone binaries
 4. Creates zip archives with checksums